Subham0207/game-engine/Documentation.md

     6.21.
 Saving Animations, character, etc...
     6.3 Playing different animation based on player input.
     7. Physics

+## How does the UI code works
+    1. Global state tracks which UI window is open.
+    2. The UI elements are reusable and modular.

 ## Testing
     1. Using GoogleTests: https://matgomes.com/integrate-google-test-into-cmake/